A specific type of Call Back

 .
 When an apparent throwaway gag turns out to be significant to the plot, it's a Chekhov's Gag

 - In Coraline, each of the wonders that the Other Mother made become this.
-She gets terrorized by the birds and plants in the garden, the theater ends up being filled with dog bats with the Miriam and April turning into taffy monsters, and in Bobinski's circus she is attacked by everything in the room (including the cotton candy cannons) with the mice turning into rats
+She gets terrorized by the birds and plants in the garden, the theater ends up being filled with dog-bats while the Other Spink and Forcible have turned into taffy monsters, and in Other Bobinski's circus she is attacked by everything in the room (including the cotton candy cannons) with the mice turning into rats.

 - In Tangled as Flynn lies dying he whispers to Rapunzel "You were my new dream" referencing a light-hearted song from earlier in the film "I've Got A Dream".